Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 REMOVE ALL THE TODO
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 	- save/load in LDraw
+	- Add the cancel of the edition by right clicking when editing a linear ruler.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 	- saving of sub group rotated is not working properly, the orientation of the parts is saved, not the orientation of the sub group
 	- the group name is not clear with the automatic adding of ".set": check if we should add a rich text box instead